aroneklund/DTU-27626-cancer/README.md

         f2t_val=TCRBOA2-T-WEX.read2.fastq.bz2_val_2.fq.gz

-### 2.2 [DO NOT RUN] Alignment and preprocessing before mutation calling.
+### PART 2.
+Alignment and additional preprocessing

-2.2.1 Step 1 - (PLEASE DO NOT RUN)
+#### 2.1 - Alignment (PLEASE DO NOT RUN)

+We use [bwa mem](https://github.com/lh3/bwa) for aligning reads to the genome.
-Use bwa mem for aligning reads.
-Tumor sample and normal separately.
+We align the tumor sample and normal sample separately.

-Importantly, a Read Group ID line (@RG line) needst to be defined by the user.
-Mutect2 and other programs in the pipeline below depend on information in this line.
-Here is one way of constructing it.
-Optionally, it can have more information then provided below.
-Please see the [SAM format specification](http://www.samformat.info) if you want to know more.
+Importantly, a Read Group ID line (@RG line) must be defined by the user, because Mutect2 and other programs in the pipeline below depend on information in this line.
+Here we demonstrate one way of adding the @RG line to the resulting BAM file:

         ### @RG ID # read group ID, needs to be unique for fastq file due to downstream processing, takes\
-        preferrence when used by some programs
+        preference when used by some programs
         ### @RG SM # sample ID, unique for each tumor and normal sample, not to be confused with patient ID
         ### @RG PL # platform name
         ### @RG LB # library name
         ### @RG PU # Platform unit, needs to be unique for fastq file due to downstream processing, takes\
-        preferrence when used by some programs
+        preference when used by some programs
-        ### Let's create an @RG line that we will use when runnig bwa mem alinment
+        ### Let's create an @RG line that we will use when running bwa mem alinment
         ReadGoupID_N="\"@RG\tID:TCRBOA2-N-WEX\tSM:TCRBOA2-N-WEX\tPL:ILLUMINA\tLB:libN\tPU:TCRBOA2-N-WEX"\"
         ReadGoupID_T="\"@RG\tID:TCRBOA2-T-WEX\tSM:TCRBOA2-T-WEX\tPL:ILLUMINA\tLB:libT\tPU:TCRBOA2-T-WEX"\"